canonical/ubuntu-packaging-guide/getting-set-up.rst

   Ubuntu.
 Doing so will allow you to test changes in the same environment where those changes will actually be applied and used.

-  Don't worry, though, the `Ubuntu development release wiki page
+  Don't worry though, the `Ubuntu development release wiki page
   <https://wiki.ubuntu.com/UsingDevelopmentReleases>`_ shows a variety of ways to
   safely use the development release.